10 Steps to a Distressed Wood Floor

 - Make sure the floors stay at service conditions during this process and avoid letting excess moisture contact the flooring during distressing.
 The unfinished flooring will rapidly absorb any excess moisture that contacts it through spills or elevated relative humidity levels in the building.
 If not thoroughly dried out again, that moisture will cause problems down the road.

 - Prep the floor for staining by completely vacuuming all standing sawdust from the distressed floor.
 Any burrs or splinters created in the distressing process should be lightly sanded or scraped down.

-- Highlight individual spots (like knots or embedded objects), if desired, with dark wood filler, dark stains or even inks or resins.
+- Highlight individual spots (like knots or embedded objects), if desired, with dark wood filler, dark stains, or even ink or resins.

 - Polish and enjoy.